Job Market Insights & Trends for 2019

 THE TIGHT JOB MARKET

-46% of employers in the U.S. report difficulty recruiting talent.
-If job searchers or career changers were not successful in their search to date, how did they position themselves?
-Did prospects hear any of the talent shortage drivers below as reasons why they were not hired?
+It seems that 46% of employers in the U.S. report difficulty recruiting talent.
+But if job searchers or career changers were not successful in their search to date, how did they position themselves?
+And did prospects hear one of these reasons for why they were not hired?

 RELEVANT DRIVERS OF TALENT SHORTAGE: